“Impatriates” – 70%/90% Tax break to attract “human capital” to Italy

 • Non Italian citizens who are citizens of a country with which Italy has a double tax treaty need to be in a position to prove that they were working outside Italy for two full tax years, or studying full time abroad for the same period.
 People studying at Italian institutions prior to starting work in Italy do not appear to qualify for the relief.

-• You must commit to reside in Italy for at least two years – this means you must be tax resident in italy for two full tax years or risk losing the relief and paying the extra due plus normal penalties;
+• You must commit to reside in Italy for at least two years – this means, according to the Tax Agency, you must remain tax resident in Italy for two full tax years and work in Italy for the greater part of those two years, or risk losing the relief and paying the extra tax due plus normal penalties;

 • You need to be tax resident in Italy for the whole of the first tax year in which you start work, otherwise the relief will not take effect until the start of the next calendar year.
 If you move in the latter half of any year, you will pay tax in full on any earnings for the year you move and the relief will not be available until the start of the following year (and that will be the first of the five for which the relief applies);